Pinot in the City Wineries

 Director of Sales & Marketing

 Natalie Sigafoos first became immersed in the wine world when she was living in the Ojai Valley in CA – the Santa Barbara wine scene was just breaking out while Natalie was working at local restaurants tasting and selling their wines, and she was hooked from the beginning.
 Over the next dozen years she worked as a restaurant sommelier, creating wine programs from New York to Napa Valley.
 She moved from Napa to the Willamette Valley 10 years ago and has settled into the local wine scene.
 Natalie has opened and run the tasting room and sales programs for three prestigious Willamette Valley wineries.
 Currently, in addition to managing our national sales, she is in the process of working with John Carter to design the tasting room for Dusky Goose at the Rambouillet Vineyard in the heart of the Dundee Hills.
-Groundbreaking has just begun, look for an opening in late summer!
+Look for an opening in late summer!

 Owner & Winemaker